 Process: The local women’s SHGs, the village leaders and other community members were actively involved throughout the process, including the participatory program and design process, securing the land, and in the physical construction of the building.

-The building is used for the balwadi/day-care program, regular WSHG meetings, tailoring classes, literacy programs.
+The completed building will be used for the balwadi/day-care program, regular WSHG meetings, tailoring classes, literacy programs and the like.

 Challenges: Some delays were experienced due to the inclement weather.
 Lately, the delays have been related to other community projects in the region tapping into the same resources – human and materials.
 Hence shortage and unavailabilty!

 It has been observed that constant monitoring is required on these projects as often work just stops due to a host of reasons, few of them valid.
 One nevers really knows the true status unless he or she visits the site.
 On future projects, especially low budget projects in rural India, I would recommend the local project representative for Architecture for Humanity live close to the sites to facilitate frequent monitoring, and/or, there be funds allocated for a full time staff on local partner’s team who would be exclusively responsible for the daily supervision, coordination, and timely execution of the Architecture for Humanity project.